giuliachiola/super-blog-content/til/shell/console-outputs.md

 consoleWrap.debug.log('Hello!')
 ```

-To set the `devMode` in browser local storage, please add thise line in browser console:
+To set the `devMode` in browser local storage, please add this line in browser console:

 ```js
 // browser console